r0831281/portfolio_ssg/jo-qu.com/content/other-projects/flutter-ar-app.md

 - **Infrastructure:** Docker, AWS
 - **APIs:** Spotify Web API, Last.fm API

+## My contribution

+For this project, I was primarily responsible for the development of the Flutter front-end application.
+I focused on implementing the AR features, designing and building the user interface, and ensuring a smooth and intuitive user experience.
+Throughout the project, I worked closely with my teammates, who handled most off the back-end services and infrastructure, to ensure seamless integration between the app and the underlying microservices.

+My work included integrating AR Foundation, developing custom widgets, and optimizing the app for both iOS and Android platforms.
+By collaborating effectively with the team, I contributed to delivering a robust and innovative AR music discovery app.

 ## Future Enhancements

 - **Machine Learning**: Deep learning models for improved recognition accuracy